franciscopalmeromoya/meeting-summaries/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://opensource.org/license/MIT) website for details.